Jeff Zgonina

-Zgonina was a member of the 1999 St. Louis Rams that won Super Bowl XXXIV and also played for the Carolina Panthers, Atlanta Falcons, Indianapolis Colts, Miami Dolphins, and Houston Texans.
-As a coach, he has been a member of the Houston Texans, New York Giants, and San Francisco 49ers.
+Zgonina was a member of the St. Louis Rams that won Super Bowl XXXIV and also played for the Carolina Panthers, Atlanta Falcons, Indianapolis Colts, Miami Dolphins, and Houston Texans.
+As a coach, he has been a member of the Houston Texans, New York Giants, San Francisco 49ers, and Washington Commanders.

 High school

 Zgonina attended Carmel High School in Mundelein and was a letterman in football, basketball, hockey, and track and field.
 In football, he won All-East Suburban Catholic Conference honors, All-Area honors, All-County honors, and All-State honors.

 College career

 Zgonina attended Purdue University from 1989 to 1992, starting his entire career.
 He twice led the Boilermakers in sacks and tackles for loss, he led the team in total tackles one season.
 He had a fumble return of 67 yards, a record for Purdue defensive linemen.
 He currently holds Purdue records for 'tackles for loss' for a single game (7.0), a season (28.0) and a career (72.0).
 He is currently #6 in total tackles (382) and solo tackles (266); and #3 in sacks (29.0).
 His senior season was outstanding as he had 28 tackles for loss and 13 sacks; was selected as a 1st Team All-Big Ten and the Big Ten Defensive Player of the Year.
 Following his senior year, he participated in the 1993 East-West Shrine Game, Hula Bowl, and Japan Bowl.